 The default name for the shared Cluster IP Address resource is Cluster IP Address in English, or the equivalent if the cluster node is configured in another language.
-The default search values in the MicrosoftClusterIPAddressNames list include the resource name Cluster IP Address in English and each of the supported languages.
+The default search values in the MicrosoftClusterIPAddressNames list include the resource name Cluster IP Address in English and examples of Microsoft translations of that name in other languages.
+Ensure that you use the Microsoft translation of the phrase for the language configured on your cluster.